When can I submit my film?

 What are your definitions of feature and short films?

 All linear films with a total runtime of 45 minutes or over are considered feature films.
 All linear films less than 45 minutes are considered short films.

 What genres do you accept?

 All genres!
-The CIFF exhibits short and feature length films of all genres - including Midnight, Sci-Fi, LGBT, and Family - and categories - including Narrative, Documentary, Animation, and especially International – we screened films from over 70 countries last year!
+The CIFF exhibits short and feature length films of all genres - including Midnight, Sci-Fi, LGBT, and Family - and categories - including Narrative, Documentary, Animation, New Media, and especially International – we screened films from 72 countries last year!